The brief reign of King Radio

 In December 1964 Radio Invicta boss Tom Pepper drowned when the station tender sank.
-(Some of Tom's photographs are here.)
 Invicta continued broadcasting for a short time but closed down in February 1965.
-Meanwhile two of the directors of Invicta, Charlie Evans and John Thompson, found other backers and a few weeks later launched a new station from the same war-time anti-aircraft fort off the coast of Kent: King Radio, also referred to on air as “K-I-N-G” or “K-I-N-G, London”.
+Meanwhile two of the directors of Invicta, Charlie Evans and John Thompson, found other backers and a few weeks later launched a new station from the same war-time anti-aircraft fort off the coast of Kent.
+It was King Radio, also referred to on air as “K-I-N-G” or “K-I-N-G, London”.

 Some of the Invicta presenters, including Bruce Holland, Eddie Jerold and John Ross-Barnard, stayed with the new venture, as did the fort administrator Ed Hinkins.
 They were joined by some new announcers including programme controller Mike Raven, late of Radio Atlanta, Roger Gomez and Jeff Tice.